-David’s been fortunate to have had several life-changing mentors and influencers including Peter Parkes, Edmond Safra, Denis Forman, Keith Harris, Doug D’Arcy, and Anthony Wilson.
+David Wood has been fortunate to have had several life-changing mentors and influencers.
+They include: Peter Parkes, Edmond Safra, Denis Forman, Keith Harris, Doug D’Arcy, and Anthony Wilson.

 David initially met the late Major Peter Parkes [1928-2011] in 1983, whilst studying at Huddersfield.
 Peter was an award-winning brass conductor and director of music of both the Royal Engineers and Grenadier Guards.